agadsby/UTS_c1980/README.md

 0150     3330    disks-uts/uts.150
 0151     3330    disks-uts/uts.151
 ```
-Now restart Hercules and these new disks will be attached to the VM370 configuration.
+Restart Hercules and these  disks will be attached to the VM370 configuration.
 If you login as MAINT/CPCMS you should see them listed if you do a **Q DASD FREE**.

-Now create a card deck (text file containing the following CMS EXEC script that performs the installation of UTS from the tape:
+Create a card deck, a text file containing the following CMS EXEC script that performs the installation of UTS from the tape, on your LINUX/Windows system, say **adduts_exec.cards**:
 ```
 USERID MAINT
 &CONTROL ERROR